atomic Capability

 Relationship with EIP-7702

-status is particularly relevant for wallets that can upgrade to support atomic execution through EIP-7702.
-When a wallet indicates status: "ready"
+The ready status is particularly relevant for wallets that can upgrade to support atomic execution through EIP-7702.
+When a wallet indicates status: "ready", it means:

 - The account is an EOA (Externally Owned Account)